Biz-codes/DSA-Big-O/README.md

 12. Iterative version
 Solve the drills 1 - 7 from your previous checkpoint (Recursion) iteratively.

+See 'iterative-drills.js'

 13. Recursive Big O
 Take your solutions from the recursive exercises that you completed in the previous checkpoint and identify the time complexities (big O) of each of them.

+1. O(n) - Each sheep takes 1 step
+2. O(n) - Each time we add 1 to the exponent, we add 1 step
+3. O(n) - Each additional character in the string adds 1 step
+4. O(n) - Each time n increases by 1, we need 1 more step to complete the recursion
+5. O(n) - n is the number of splitters in the string.
+Each additional splitter adds 1 step
+6. O(2n): Each recursion calls itself twice (2n), When n increases by 1, the number of recursions increases by 1.
+7. O(n) - The number of steps (recursions) is equal to n
+8. O(n) - PLEASE CLARIFY
+9. O(n * k) - PLEASE CLARIFY
+10. O(n!) - PLEASE CLARIFY
+11. O(n) - PLEASE CLARIFY
+12. O(n) - Each time you add 1 to n, you need to call toBinary 1 extra time

 14. Iterative Big O
 Take your solutions from the iterative exercises today and identify the time complexities (big O) of each of them.

+See 'iterative-drills.js'